scoutapp/scout_apm_elixir/README.md

 # Scout Elixir App Monitoring Agent

-An Elixir library for detailed Elixir application performance analysis.
+A library for detailed Elixir application performance analysis.
 Metrics are reported to [Scout](https://scoutapp.com), a hosted application monitoring service.

 __The agent is currently in BETA.__